Solar Expertise for Sustainability

 - Click on the green "Apply" button to the right.
 Create a user account at universityadmissions.se and add the programme to your account in the online application portal (note: the "Apply" button is only visible when we are accepting applications).

 - Submit documents verifying your eligibility to your user account at universityadmissions.se.
-This way we will be able to verify that you fulfill the entry requirements (see the list below, and please do not forget to include your Statement of Purpose).
+This way we will be able to verify that you fulfill the entry requirements (see the list below, and please do not forget to include your video statement of purpose).
 You can read about how to properly submit documents based on where you have previously studied at universityadmissions.se.